Rexagon/ton-address-miner/README.md

 ## ton-address-miner

-CUDA-based multisig address miner for TON
+Simple and fast multisig address miner for TON

-### Requirements

-- CMake 3.17+
-- CUDA 11.2+
-- CUDA compatible GPU

 ### How to build